 Georgina Hudson (Team English) studied in Birmingham and Nottingham.
 She speaks English, German, Russian, Slovene and Japanese and also developed an understanding of Swiss German working at a hotel in the Swiss Alps.

-Juliane Kämpe (Team Babylon) grew up in Berlin and stayed closed to home to study Italian and French there, staying true to her home city.
+Juliane Kämpe (Team Babylon) grew up in Berlin and stayed close to home to study Italian and French there, staying true to her home city.
 Two years spent in France and Italy helped her build a career in languages.
 Since September 2018, she has been looking after our pool of translators as part of Team Babylon.

 IT team doubles in size